Anandx3505/AI-Hallucination-Detector/README.md

 *The React application will be available at `http://localhost:5173` (or the port specified by Vite).*

 ## 10. Future Work
+- **Semantic Role Labeling (SRL):** Integrating structured fact extraction directly into the graph.
+- **Ensemble Fusion:** Adding LLM-as-a-judge and white-box uncertainty modeling (token entropy) alongside the GAT.
 - Integration of real-time web-based fact verification APIs.
-- White-box uncertainty modeling using token entropy.
 - Cross-lingual hallucination detection.
 - Multimodal hallucination detection (text-image-video).
 - Browser extension for real-time hallucination highlighting.